 • Passage of a criminal history check from the Central Records Division of the Michigan Department of State Police and the Federal Bureau of Investigations.

-There will be an acceptance notification before the end of July 2012.
+There will be an acceptance notification before the end of the 2016 winter semester.
 Once accepted into the program, students must maintain a Siena G.P.A. of 3.0 in order to enroll in the next semester’s coursework.

 1247 E. Siena Heights Drive, Adrian, MI 49221 | 517.264.7892